Herbrant/HSCTF7-writups/crypto/randomization-1/README.md

 ## Solution

-Analizying the code you will see initRandom function and the next function. initRandom() exatract a urandom number from /dev/urandom (pseudo random number) that will be the seed. next() uses the LCG algorithm to generate the next number as follow:
+Analizying the code you will see "initRandom" function and "next" function. initRandom() exatract a urandom number from /dev/urandom (pseudo random number) that will be the seed. next() uses the LCG algorithm to generate the next number as follow: